FernandoDaumichen/OOPMilestoneProject/readme.md

-Members
+# Members

-T-bone
+T-Bone

-Brentt
+Brett

-Fehfeh
+Fernando

 Breakdown of Work:

 Example below:
 March 9th (First Sprint Complete)

-Amy Chan:
+Brett Gill:
 I worked on the following tasks:

 1. <Insert Some Task Here> - This task is responsible for xyz functionality.